GM Chinese venture to build $1 billion plant in Chongqing

-(Reuters) - General Motors Co (GM.N) and its Chinese joint-venture partners said on Wednesday they plan to build a $1 billion auto assembly plant in the city of Chongqing as the GM group bids to remain the leader in the world’s largest auto market.
+(Reuters) - General Motors Co (GM.N) and its Chinese joint-venture partners said they plan to build a $1 billion auto assembly plant in the city of Chongqing in a bid to remain the leader in the world’s largest auto market.

 The plant in southwestern China will have annual production capacity of 400,000 vehicles, but the partners did not disclose what vehicles will be built there.
 It also will have the capacity to build 400,000 engines annually, a GM spokesman said.